lucia-auth/lucia/documentation/src/pages/reference/api/server-api.md

 ### `getSessionUser()`

-Validates the session id, and gets the session and the user in one database call.
+Validates an active session id, and gets the session and the user in one database call.

 ```ts
 const getSessionUser: (